dockup/docs/selfhosting/gcp.md

 **NOTE: You will get free $300 credit when you sign up for the first time**

 After you setup your GCP account, head over to [kubernetes][gcp_kubernetes] cluster page, enable kubernetes api, and create a cluster.
-Its okay to go with all default values.
+It's okay to go with all default values.
 Please make a note of name, and zone as we will be using them later.
 Create page looks something like this: